Glossary

 Infographic: Central Bank's 'Real Digital' Project

-The Digital Real, also known as the Brazilian CBDC, will be a digital currency: a token issued by the Central Bank that is linked to deposits received.
-The advantage of a CBDC over cryptocurrencies is that it will be backed by the Central Bank, which may intervene to prevent excessive volatility, as seen with bitcoin, for example.
+The Digital Real, also known as the Brazilian CBDC, will be a digital currency: a token issued by the Central Bank backed by deposits received.
+The advantage of a CBDC over cryptocurrencies is that it will be backed by the Central Bank, which can intervene to prevent excessive volatility, as seen with Bitcoin, for example.

 The Central Bank’s efforts to create a digital currency are focused on stimulating tokenization of the Brazilian economy.
 At Febraban Tech 2022, the president of the institution, Roberto Campos Neto, said that tokenization “is here to stay,” increasing the efficacy and competitiveness of the financial system.
 He also said that the banking system is expected to gradually migrate to a tokenized system in which there will be “fewer accounts and more tokens.”

-Currently the largest obstacle to tokenization, not only in Brazil but globally, is the deficient legal framework necessary to regulate tokenized transactions.
-The legislative gap regarding crypto assets is the lack of defined regulation, and naming entities with jurisdiction to oversee the process.
+The biggest current obstacle to tokenization, not only in Brazil but worldwide, is the deficient legal framework needed to regulate its operations.
+There is a legislative gap to be filled regarding cryptoassets: a lack of regulatory definition and the appointment of competent bodies to oversee them.

 Until the challenge of regulation is overcome, tokenization initiatives might not advance, depending on the business model of the traded asset and its respective regulator.